How to Lace Soccer Cleats: 3 Different Techniques

 - Indoor shoes: Designed for indoor surfaces and harder outdoor surfaces

-- Also, consider cleats made out of high quality materials such as leather, which can mold to the shape of your feet for a custom and perfect fit.
+- Also, consider cleats made from high-quality materials, such as leather, which can mold to the shape of your feet for a custom, perfect fit.

-When is it time to replace your soccer cleats and get a new pair?
+When is it time to replace your soccer cleats?

-The time to replace your soccer cleats is when they have ripped, they are causing you pain, they have lost their traction, or if any of the shoelace holes have ripped.
+The time to replace your soccer cleats is when they have ripped, are causing you pain, have lost traction, or when any of the shoelace holes have ripped.

 What are the best soccer cleats?

-There is no real answer as to what the best soccer cleats are because everyone has their own preferences, however using wide soccer cleats, ideally made from leather, can provide a custom fit because the natural materials mold to the shape of your foot.
+There is no real answer as to what the best soccer cleats are because everyone has their own preferences.
+Using wide soccer cleats, ideally made from leather, can provide a custom fit because the natural materials mold to the shape of your foot.
 Also, leather soccer cleats are usually the more premium types of cleats.

 What are the most expensive soccer cleats?

-The most expensive soccer cleats are the limited edition cleats by England National Team legends Wayne Rooney, Rio Ferdinand, and John Terry.
+The most expensive soccer cleats are the limited-edition models by England National Team legends Wayne Rooney, Rio Ferdinand, and John Terry.

 What are the most comfortable soccer cleats?

-The most comfortable soccer cleats I’ve worn are a pair of the Nike Tiempo Legend IX.
+The most comfortable soccer cleats I’ve worn are the Nike Tiempo Legend IX.